cosinekitty/astronomy/source/kotlin/doc/next-lunar-apsis.md

 Finds the next lunar perigee or apogee event in a series.

 Finds the next consecutive time the Moon is closest or farthest from the Earth in its orbit.

 See [searchLunarApsis](search-lunar-apsis.md) for more details.
+See [lunarApsidesAfter](lunar-apsides-after.md) for convenient iteration of consecutive lunar apsides.

 ## Parameters